open-learning-exchange/open-learning-exchange.github.io/pages/mi/mi-faq.md

   2. If you are not using the repo anymore you can delete it and then follow the [First Steps](mi-10-steps.md).

   3. If you are still using it and you don't want to remember another login, you can [create an organization]( https://help.github.com/articles/creating-a-new-organization-from-scratch/) and name the forked repo &lt;orgname&gt;.github.io.

+#### Q4: I saw a message saying something was downloaded when opening the Dictionary.
+Is this normal?

++ Yes.
+When you click on **Dictionary** while testing the app, some devices may display a message indicating that something was downloaded.

++ This is expected behavior.
+Nothing is actually downloaded to your device, so there is no need to worry.
+You can safely continue testing the app.

 ## 'First Steps' Software Summary